rownd/ios/README.md

 - `sheetBackgroundColor: UIColor` (default: `light: .white`, `dark: .systemGray6`; requires subclassing) - Allows changing the background color underlaying the bottom sheet that appears when signing in, managing the user account, transferring encryption keys, etc.
 - `sheetCornerBorderRadius: CGFloat` (default: `25.0`) - Modifies the curvature radius of the bottom sheet corners.
 - `loadingAnimation: Lottie.Animation` (default: nil) - Replace Rownd's use of the system default loading spinner (i.e., `UIActivityIndicatorView` or `ProgressView`) with a custom animation.
-Any animation compatible with [Lottie](https://airbnb.design/lottie/) should work, but will be scaled to fit a 1:1 aspect ratio (usually with a `CGRect` frame width/height of `100`)
+Any animation compatible with [Lottie](https://airbnb.design/lottie/) should work but will be scaled to fit a 1:1 aspect ratio (usually with a `CGRect` frame width/height of `100`)

 To apply customizations, we recommend subclassing the `RowndCustomizations` class.
 Here's an example: